-Pupils using mobile devices in school
+8. Pupils using mobile devices in school

-Pupils may bring mobile devices into school but are not permitted to use them at any point during the school day.
-They must be taken to SMT at the start of the school day and collected at home time.
+Pupils may bring mobile devices into school, but are not permitted to use them at any point during the school day.
+They must be taken to the Deputy Head's office at the start of the school day and collected at home time.
 Any breach of this by a pupil may trigger disciplinary action in line with the school relationship policy, which may result in the confiscation of their device.
-Parents will always be informed of any actions taken by school staff, and the reasons for these actions.

-Staff using work devices outside school
+9. Staff using work devices outside school

-Staff members using a work device outside school must not install any unauthorised software on the device and must not use the device in any way which would violate the school's terms of acceptable use.
+Staff members using a work device outside school must not install any unauthorised software on the device and must not use the device in any way which would violate the school's terms of acceptable use, as set out in appendix 2.